sisihagen/website/content/en/blog/2019/12/world-domination-of-money.md

 title: "World domination of money"
 date: 2019-12-13
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "If people understood the money system, we would have a Revolution tomorrow."
-draft: false
 lang: en
 cover: "society"
 ---